OpenRailAssociation/osrd-website/content/blog/news/opendata-fosdem.en.md

 date: 2023-02-03
 ---

 Hi !
-My name Céline, and I am on a mission to bring more open data into OSRD.
+My name is Céline, and I am on a mission to bring more open data into OSRD.
 To do so, I searched open data that can fit OSRD's needs in every country of the European Union (+ Norway, United Kingdom and Switzerland).

 I have presented the main results of this study during a talk at the FOSDEM 2023 meeting, and you can see the replay on [their website](https://fosdem.org/2023/schedule/track/railways_and_open_transport/).